 Because of the two eye condition’s different diagnostic criteria, most individuals with low vision are not considered legally blind.
 It is possible for legal blindness can occur if the symptom is not addressed making it very important to schedule an eye exam when you start to notice changes in your vision.

 There are a number of things you can do to manage your low vision.
 Having a quality diet, exercise, getting enough rest, avoiding smoking, and having regular eye exams can all help people manage their low vision.
 Visual rehabilitation is commonly used to help those suffering with low vision.
 Your low vision specialist with Nationwide Optometry will help you to develop a visual rehabilitation plan that may include use of low vision devices such as magnifying lenses.
 In order to determine what vision devices you may require they will first conduct an evaluation to understand your needs and then a visual assessment to comprehend your vision.
 From there you will begin your rehabilitation which might include use of low vision devices or environment adjustments.

-Nationwide Vision has locations all across Arizona including one near you.
-The optometrists there are knowledgeable about low vision and can perform many different kinds of eye examinations.
-Be sure to schedule an appointment at your closest Nationwide Vision for an eye exam today.
+Nationwide Vision has locations throughout the state of Arizona.
+The Doctors of Nationwide Optometry are knowledgeable about low vision and can perform various kinds of eye examinations.
+If you’re experiencing signs of low vision, be sure to schedule an appointment at your closest Nationwide Vision for an eye exam as quickly as possible.